groove-box/groove-box/README.md

 GrooveBox Player
 ----------------

-Awesomeness as work.
+A NodeJS based Player for Soundcloud Songs.

 Install
 ----------------

-1. Clone this Repo and the GrooveBox_Tweeter repo.
+* Clone repo.
-2. Run: npm install
+* Run: npm install
-3. Edit the config/credentials.json for your SoundCloud login and app tokens.
+* Edit the config/credentials.json for your SoundCloud login and app tokens.
-4. Do all Steps from the GrooveBox_Tweeter repo install.
-5. Start the GrooveBox_Player with:
+* Start the GrooveBox_Player with: node server.js

-  node index.js
+* Install GrooveBox_Tweeter

 Goat
 ----------------